 HDMI 2.0 – What You Need to Know

-With the release of the new HDMI 2.0 spec, there are a lot of questions regarding cables, 4K and the new parameters of the specification.
+With the release of the new HDMI 2.0 spec, there are a lot of questions regarding cables, 4K, and the new parameters of the specification.
 For example, the new spec handles a considerable amount of additional resolution as well as more audio channels.
 We’ll do a Q&A format in order to illustrate the things you need to know about HDMI 2.0.
-Before we get into anything major, it’s important to know that HDMI 2.0 is fully backwards compatible with earlier versions of HDMI.
+Before we get into anything major, it’s important to know that HDMI 2.0 is fully backward compatible with earlier versions of HDMI.
 After that, it’s just a matter of what you can do with the new format and whether or not you run into any issues with HDMI 2.0 Compatible and HDCP 2.2 or Interim 4K.

 What are the Big Advantages of HDMI 2.0

 HDMI 2.0 increases the bandwidth from 10.2 Gbps up to 18Gbps and HDMI 2.0 has 4K support for resolutions up to 2160p at 50/60Hz frame rates.
 In case you think that’s a small jump, it’s the equivalent of 4x 1080p/60 resolution displays—all firing at once.
 Additionally, HDMI 2.0 supports up to 32 channels of audio at up to 1.536MHz.
 You can also display up to four streams of audio and there is dynamic synchronization of the audio and video streams.